alexanderwendt/sklearn_ml_toolbox/README.md

 - Test training results as a function of the number of samples to determine the minimum training size
 <img src="doc/saved_images/S40_OMXS30_Result_Samples.png" width="300">

-#### Runs
+#### step43_wide_hyperparameter_search_svm.py
+A hyperparameter search is performed for the machine learning algorithm.
+For the Support Vector Machine, it is possible to narrow the search space with less data and then make a fine grained search with more data.
+In the first search, discrete values are selected.
+In the narrow search, continuous values are selected.

 To focus the search on hyper parameters with a wide range, i.e. C and gamma, the optimization is divided into several runs with different focus.

 Run 1: Selection of Scaler, Sampler Feature Subset and Kernel.
 In the first run, the goal is to select the best scaler, sampler, kernel and feature subset.
 The hyper parameters C and gamma are used in a small range around the default value.
 Only a subset of the data is used, e.g. 30/6000 samples.
 In a grid search, the best parameter of the following is determined and fixed.

 Scalers:
 - StandardScaler()